Harika-SVL/Networking-AWS/notes.md

 ## Site to Site VPN (Virtual Private Networks)

+* Site to Site VPN Overview :

+![Alt text](shots/97.PNG)

+* Site to Site VPN in AWS :

     * Here, it is the connection between the AWS(vpc) and the Onpremesis network
-* Site to Site VPN Overview

-![Alt text](shots/97.PNG)

-* Site to Site VPN in AWS
+    * VPN gateway is a service provided by AWS which helps in communication with 1VPC

 ![Alt text](shots/98.PNG)

-* Multi vpc in a region to on-prem
+* Multi vpc in a region to on-prem :

+    * Transit gateway is a service provided by AWS which helps in communication with multiple VPC's in the same region

 ![Alt text](shots/99.PNG)

-* Multi vpc’s to Multi Datacenters on-prem
+* Multi vpc’s to Multi Datacenters on-prem :

 ![Alt text](shots/100.PNG)